lilypeng212/E-commerce-Growth-Strategy-Analytics/README.md

 # E-commerce Growth Strategy & Analytics

 ## 📌 Problem
-The e-commerce platform lacked visibility into product performance and customer conversion behavior, resulting in missed growth opportunities and inefficient resource allocation.
+The e-commerce platform aimed to expand its third-party (3P) marketplace but faced supply gaps in specific product categories, limiting assortment coverage and overall revenue growth.
+In addition, limited visibility into product performance and customer conversion behavior made it difficult to prioritize high-impact opportunities.

 ---

 ## 💡 Solution
-Designed a structured analytics framework to identify revenue drivers, optimize product assortment, and improve conversion rates.
+As part of a consulting team supporting 3P business expansion, I led dashboard development and thematic analysis to enhance data visibility and support decision-making.

-Key components:
+Key contributions:
-- Defined core business metrics (GMV, AOV, Conversion Rate)
+- Built automated dashboards to track core business metrics (GMV, Conversion Rate, Purchasing Users)
-- Built product performance segmentation logic
+- Identified product assortment gaps and prioritized high-opportunity categories
-- Designed customer funnel analysis framework
+- Designed customer funnel analysis to diagnose conversion drop-offs
-- Proposed dashboard for continuous monitoring
+- Delivered recurring analytical insights to internal stakeholders and client teams

 ---

 ## 🔍 Highlights
-- Developed KPI tree linking traffic → conversion → revenue
+- Automated recurring reporting workflows, significantly improving operational efficiency
-- Identified high-traffic but low-conversion product segments
+- Developed KPI frameworks linking traffic → conversion → GMV
-- Designed customer segmentation logic (new vs returning users)
+- Identified high-traffic but low-conversion product segments as key growth opportunities, and low-traffic but high-conversion products as opportunities to scale through increased exposure
-- Proposed experiment framework for conversion optimization
+- Translated analysis into actionable insights for daily business decisions

 ---

 ## 📈 Impact
-- Identified potential 10–15% GMV uplift through product optimization
+- Contributed to 3% YoY GMV growth by identifying supply gaps and high-impact optimization opportunities in the 3P marketplace
-- Improved decision-making speed by structuring key metrics
+- Increased reporting efficiency by 4x through automation, significantly reducing manual workload
-- Enabled data-driven prioritization for product and marketing teams
+- Enabled faster and more effective data-driven decision-making for both internal teams and client stakeholders

 ---

 ## 🧠 Framework

 ![E-commerce Conversion Funnel](ecommerce_funnel.png)

-This funnel highlights key conversion points across the e-commerce customer journey.
-CTR, Add-to-Cart Rate, and CVR are used to identify where product visibility, engagement, and purchase conversion can be improved.
+This funnel illustrates key drop-off points across the customer journey.
+CTR, Add-to-Cart Rate, and CVR are used to evaluate conversion efficiency and identify opportunities to improve engagement and purchase performance.